billperegoy/trs80_emulator/docs/notes.md

 I'm trying to work right from the spec and build this up using test driven design.
 I'm wondering if I can build a solid representation of what the hardware does that can be simulated and maybe later synthesized into an FPGA.

+## Pattern matching Caveats
+When you pattern match on binaries, it's easy to get mixed up and forget that when pattern matching multi-byte binaries, the matched values are simple Elixir integers.
+You then may accidentally compare binaries and integers with bad results.
+The lack of strong type checking makes this more difficult than I wish it would be.

+## Possible solutions to the above
+If I can generalize all of the 8/16 bit math into one library, this may make the above easier to deal with.
+I'll try this out when I design the accumulator logic and need more general math than the simple program counter increments.

+## Current State
+* Register state defined
+* Reset pin emulated
+* Simple tick function defined that fetches an instruction

+## Next Goal
+Get a simple linear instruction fetch working and then decode a couple of simple instructions.